Franklin Park Zoo: Exhibits

-Tiger Tales: This exhibit opened in 2006 and marked the first time the zoo housed tigers for 30 years.
-Currently, the zoo has a 17-year old tigress named Anala.
-She and a white tiger named Luther (who passed on in 2019 from cancer) were confiscated as cubs by U.S. Fish and Wildlife Service agents from a wildlife sanctuary trying to sell them.

-Outback Trail: Australian animals such as red kangaroos, emus, citron-crested cockatoos, North Island brown kiwis, laughing kookaburras and tawny frogmouths.
+Outback Trail: Australian animals such as emus, laughing kookaburras, North Island brown kiwis, red-necked wallabies, tawny frogmouths, and western gray kangaroos.
 This exhibit opened around 1998, the same year the Butterfly Landing exhibit first opened.
 A seasonal budgerigar aviary offers opportunities to feed them.

-Giraffe Savannah: Opened in 1999, this large habitat contains a herd of Masai giraffes, Grévy's zebras and Somali wild ass.
+Giraffe Savannah: Opened in 1999, this large habitat contains a herd of Masai giraffes and Somali wild ass.

 Bird's World: A large building dating back to the zoo's 1912 opening containing dozens of bird species in four different environments: swamp, rainforest, desert, and wetlands.
-Outside, there is a large flight cage for Andean condors and Steller's sea eagles, and other birds from around the world including black crakes, boat-billed herons, Gouldian finches, great hornbills, green aracaris, Indian peafowl, kea, sunbitterns, violet turacos and various waterfowl.
+Outside, there is a large flight cage for Andean condors and Steller's sea eagles, and other birds from around the world including Bali mynahs, black crakes, blue tongued skinks, boat-billed herons, Bourke's Parrots, Gouldian finches, green aracaris, hadada ibises, Indian blue peafowls, keas, red-crested turacos, sunbitterns, violet turacos, White-naped cranes, and various waterfowl, turtles, fish and insects.
 A three-year-old male Steller's Sea Eagle named O-washi debuted in May 2018.
 This building originally opened in 1912 (the same year the zoo itself opened to the public) and was renovated around the mid-1970s to exhibit birds in more naturalistic environments.

 Butterfly Landing: a seasonal exhibit containing over 1,000 butterflies in free flight.
 This large outdoor "tent" also has streams and a waterfall surrounded by numerous plant species.
 The exhibit first opened in 1997.

-Children's Zoo: A three-acre complex which includes a new, walk-through aviary with assorted birds, black-tailed prairie dogs, red pandas, turtles, Baikal teals, and Reeves's muntjacs.
+Children's Zoo: A three-acre complex which includes a new, walk-through aviary with assorted Asian birds, Baikal teals, golden pheasants, hooded cranes, black-tailed prairie dogs, red pandas, Reeve's muntjacs, and turtles.
 There is also the Franklin Farm, a barn with paddocks for livestock and an interaction area for goats with various outbuildings.
-The animals include Poitou donkeys, Morgan horses, Guinea hogs, Nigerian dwarf goats, Black Welsh Mountain sheep, heritage breeds of chickens and barn owls.
+The animals include Black Welsh Mountain sheep, Dexter cattles, Guinea hogs, Morgan horses, Nigerian dwarf goats, Poitou donkeys, heritage breeds of chickens and barn owls.

-There is also a spotted hyena exhibit, outside the Tropical Forest, that is not part of any major area.

-Attendance

-The zoo's attendance has been rising in the last few years, but has never equalled the numbers when it was free to all.
-It hopes in the future to have one million visitors to qualify as a regional zoo.